NikKowPHP/social-brain/chapters/chapter-12.md

 ---

 > **Investigator's Key:**
-> *"Stop giving feedback.
-Start a collaborative debugging session.
+> *"Stop giving feedback; start a collaborative debugging session.
 Stop trying to break old habits; start building new ones."*

 ---

 **The Immediate Practice:**
 1.  **To Give Feedback:** Use the "Debug" Protocol (Permission, Data, Co-Create).
+2.  **To Receive Feedback:** Use the "Intake" Protocol (Regulate, Resist, Request Data).
-2.  **To Make Change Stick:** Use the "Upgrade" Protocol (Define Micro-Behavior, Create Trigger, Self-Acknowledge).
+3.  **To Make Change Stick:** Use the "Upgrade" Protocol (Define Micro-Behavior, Create Trigger, Self-Acknowledge).